martinmolema/AngularVUMeter/README.md

 * needle size can be adjusted
 * use percentage between 0 and 100 as a needle value instead of absolute values
 * guards against impossible values (null, undefined, out of range)
+* customisable markers and marker texts using shadow

 # Documentation
 Documentation is generated using Compodoc.